nekoaimo/neko-ohif-xnat/README.md

 ### Improved Multiframe Support:

 - Full multi-frame support for both primary and secondary multi-frame DICOM, and import/export of DICOM `RTSTRUCT` and DICOM `SEG` objects.
+- Multiframe images now fetch their snapshot from a cached XNAT resource, avoiding timeout issues with large multiframes.

 ### Touch Support: